learnque-guides/tut-bit-MySQL-DB-7-slides/src/exercise_6.md

 By using CREATE TABLE ...
 SELECT statement create a copy of *Customers* table.
 Name it as *CustomersForUpdate*

-Run the following query against dbo.Customers, and notice that some rows have a NULL in the region column:
+Run the following query against *CustomersForUpdate*, and notice that some rows have a NULL in the region column:

 ```sql
 SELECT * FROM CustomersForUpdate;